byoda/byoda-python/README.md

         - [Azure](https://azure.microsoft.com/en-us/free/), consider using the B1s SKU for the VM.
         - [GCP](https://cloud.google.com/free/), consider using the e2-micro SKU for the VM.
 2. Install the pod as a docker container in a server in your home.
-    - Ports 443 on your server must be available for the pod to use and must be accessible from the Internet
+    - TCP ports 443 and port 444 on your server must be available for the pod to use and must be accessible from the Internet
     - Carefully consider the security implications of enabling port forwarding on your broadband router and whether this is the right setup for you.
     - Detailed instructions are available for running the pod on your [server](https://github.com/StevenHessing/byoda-python/blob/master/docs/infrastructure/server-pod.md)